moiscraycray/Class-objects-practice/README.md

-# Fuzzy Friends
+# Class practice

-This app was created for me to practice for creating and using classes and objects.
+These apps were created for me to practice for creating and using classes and objects.